 SI would implement campus-wide energy efficiency and sustainability measures, such as energy-efficient lighting, improved building envelopes, modernized HVAC systems, skylights and natural ventilation, low-flow plumbing fixtures, and renewable energy systems.
 Stormwater throughout the South Mall Campus would be collected and stored, to the maximum extent practicable, in the central utility plant and would be reused for irrigation, reducing stormwater runoff and demand for potable water.
 By adopting the energy efficiency measures described above, the South Mall Campus would reduce its energy usage by over 30 percent, reduce its carbon emission by 40 percent, and reduce its overall energy costs by over 50 percent per year.
-If any utilities that are to be impacted are on NPS-owned land, SI would get any permits needed from NPS for use of NPS land.
+If any utilities that are to be impacted are on NPS-owned land, SI would get any permits needed from NPS for use of NPS land and would similarly do the same for any DC public space adjacent to the South Mall Campus.